emcrispim/fg777controller/README.md

   **Obs**: Change **android-device-ip** with your local IP Wi-Fi network

 3. Install the apk from the bin directory (debug version).
-4. Go to the Settings (left up corner button) and enter the IP of your computer running FlightGear
+4. Go to the Settings (upper left corner button) and enter the IP of your computer running FlightGear

 ## Development Requirements